-- (1) provide opportunities for academic enrichment, including providing tutorial services to help students, particularly students who attend low-performing schools, to meet the challenging State academic standards; - (2) offer students a broad array of additional services, programs, and activities, such as youth development activities, service learning, nutrition and health education, drug and violence prevention programs, counseling programs, arts, music, physical fitness and wellness programs, technology education programs, financial literacy programs, environmental literacy programs, mathematics, science, career and technical programs, internship or apprenticeship programs, and other ties to an in-demand industry sector or occupation for high school students that are designed to reinforce and complement the regular academic program of participating students; and - (3) offer families of students served by community learning centers opportunities for active and meaningful engagement in their children's education, including opportunities for literacy and related educational development.
+(1) provide opportunities for academic enrichment, including providing tutorial services to help students, particularly students who attend low-performing schools, to meet the challenging State academic standards;

+(2) offer students a broad array of additional services, programs, and activities, such as youth development activities, service learning, nutrition and health education, drug and violence prevention programs, counseling programs, arts, music, physical fitness and wellness programs, technology education programs, financial literacy programs, environmental literacy programs, mathematics, science, career and technical programs, internship or apprenticeship programs, and other ties to an in-demand industry sector or occupation for high school students that are designed to reinforce and complement the regular academic program of participating students; and

+(3) offer families of students served by community learning centers opportunities for active and meaningful engagement in their children's education, including opportunities for literacy and related educational development.

 Since the inception of the federal 21st CCLC initiative, Florida's 21st CCLC programs have been among the most structured and diverse out-of-school programs for students attending Florida's low-income, Title I school-wide-program-eligible schools.
-In 2017, the Florida Department of Education (FLDOE) revised the requirements for eligible schools to those receiving a school-grade (calculated and provided by the FLDOE) of a "D" or "F" in the academic year prior to the submission of the competitive application (private schools were not eligible as primary targets, as they do not receive school grades in Florida, but could be served as secondary targets for student participants).
-This change was expected, as Title I school-wide eligibility and income status of families were removed from eligibility requirements within federal law and, as such, were also removed from criteria included by the FLDOE within the 2017 competitive proposal process.
+In 2018, the Florida Department of Education (FLDOE) revised the requirements for eligible schools to those identified by the FLDOE as needing support (targeted support or comprehensive support) or identified by the local school district superintendent as needing supports provided by the 21st CCLC model.
+Private schools were not eligible as primary targets, as they do not receive school grades in Florida, but could be served as secondary targets for student participants.
+This change was expected, as Title I schoolwide eligibility and income status of families were removed from eligibility requirements within federal law and, as such, were also removed from criteria included by the FLDOE within the 2017 competitive proposal process.
 However, regardless of the changes to eligibility criteria and given overall performance of low-income schools noted in the prior section, it is not surprising that most schools from which students are targeted remain low-income and eligible for school-wide Title I supports in their respective districts.
 Overall, Florida remains focused on providing some of the most structured, wrap-around, and diverse out-of-school programming to students attending the state's most at-risk public schools and residing in the most at-risk communities.

 While the FLDOE allows some flexibility in operations, particularly for programs serving middle school and high school students, there are some expectations and best-practices established by the Florida Department of Education, the Florida After School Alliance (FASA), and the Florida Afterschool Network (FAN).
-In essence, the greatest success is found with 21st CCLC program that operate for the entire 36 weeks of the academic year, as well as at least four (4) days and 12 hours per week.
+In essence, the greatest success is found with 21st CCLC programs that operate for the entire 36 weeks of the academic year, as well as at least four (4) days and 12 hours per week.
 In addition, it is widely accepted that a 5-day and 15-hour-per-week program provides for the best model to allow snack/dinner, health/wellness, personal enrichment, and an hour of academic support (e.g., project-based learning, problem-based learning, etc.).